Vehicle registration plates of Tasmania: Other vehicles

 Metro Tasmania buses have the prefix "MET" on their registration plates, with the number thereafter being the fleet number of the bus.
 A typical registration plate for Metro bus number 43 would be MET·043.

 Skipped combinations

 A-12-BC format: All series where the letters I or O occur in 4th position - "a-nn-Ia" and "a-nn-Oa".
 The G series is reserved for Tasmania Government.
-Prefix of FPxxxx format: No custom plates beginning with combination of 'FP' in the first and second positions as this series was reserved for Federal Police service vehicles.
+Prefix of FPxxxx format: No custom plates beginning with combination of 'FP' in the first and second positions as this series was reserved for Australian Federal Police service vehicles.